Projects

 • 1 page: Assessment of your personal environmental values.
 See Assessing Your Environmental Values.

 • 1 page: Three Focus Topics: The last part of your chapter review should be three project ideas you could develop into a TPG grant.
-These can come from your chapter, but you don’t have to.
+These can come from your chapter, but don’t have to.
 Each should have the potential as a practical project.
 That practical project could happen on campus, on the other side of the world, focus on research, a practical application, an internship, etc. For example, if you review the Lawns chapter, you might end up with a project proposal to investigate ways to reduce lawn chemicals at OWU, study (with a TPG grant) the impact of lawn chemicals on bees, or seek an internship with a firm (possibly with alumni connections) developing alternatives to chemical lawn care, or design a project to promote and educate homeowners about the impact of lawn chemicals.
 You may develop a project idea based on your own interests, career goals, research and internship opportunities, and so on.

 • We’ve already discussed ideas in class.
 It’s fine if you focus on one of the ideas and briefly mention the other two.